Rebuilding Black Wall Street

 About the Panelists:

-Charles T. Brown, MPA, CPD, LCI, President & CEO of Equitable Cities LLC
+Charles T. Brown, MPA, CPD, LCI, President & CEO, Equitable Cities LLC

 Stefanie is a senior researcher specializing in transportation planning and policy at Toole Design Group.
 She holds a doctorate in Civil Engineering from Georgia Tech, and has focused her research and professional work on developing analytical frameworks for equity in long-range planning processes.
 She has also led cutting-edge research focused on micromobility pilot programs.